stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/notefield_mods/mod_language.md

 ```

 The table tells the system how many columns and fields it effects.

-The columns count is used to make sure mods affecting all columns work right.

 Each entry specifies what column or field it is for, the attribute to change,
 start time and length, an equation, and how the equation is combined with the